Fish anatomy

 Fish anatomy is the study of the form or morphology of fish.
 It can be contrasted with fish physiology, which is the study of how the component parts of fish function together in the living fish.
-In practice, fish anatomy and fish physiology complement each other, the former dealing with the structure of a fish, its organs or component parts and how they are put together, such as might be observed on the dissecting table or under the microscope, and the latter dealing with how those components function together in living fish.
+In practice, fish anatomy and fish physiology complement each other, the former dealing with the structure of a fish, its organs or component parts and how they are put together, as might be observed on a dissecting table or under a microscope, and the latter dealing with how those components function together in living fish.

 The anatomy of fish is often shaped by the physical characteristics of water, the medium in which fish live.
 Water is much denser than air, holds a relatively small amount of dissolved oxygen, and absorbs more light than air does.
 The body of a fish is divided into a head, trunk and tail, although the divisions between the three are not always externally visible.
 The skeleton, which forms the support structure inside the fish, is either made of cartilage (cartilaginous fish) or bone (bony fish).
 The main skeletal element is the vertebral column, composed of articulating vertebrae which are lightweight yet strong.
 The ribs attach to the spine and there are no limbs or limb girdles.
 The main external features of the fish, the fins, are composed of either bony or soft spines called rays which, with the exception of the caudal fins, have no direct connection with the spine.
-They are supported by the muscles which compose the main part of the trunk.
+They are supported by the muscles that make up most of the trunk.